Coming Soon

 Minotaur Books | 9781250393739 | Published January 6, 2026

-As part of Chicago’s country music scene, Dahlia is an up-and-coming singer in spangles and boots of classic country tunes.
-Up and coming, that is, until her boyfriend Joey up and went, taking the rent money with him.
+As part of Chicago’s country music scene, Dahlia “Doll” Devine is an up-and-coming singer of classic country tunes.
+That is, until her boyfriend up and went, taking the rent money with him.
+So Dahlia is relying on Alex McPhee --- again.
+Alex helped her out of a bad situation when she was a kid living rough with her mother.
+Now he’s part landlord, part band booster, all-around rescuer.
 Just as Dahlia suspects she’s scraped rock bottom, the mother she hasn’t spoken to in 20 years shows up with something to say.
 The next morning, a distraught young woman arrives at the bar, asking after her missing mother --- Dahlia's mother, too.
-But when a body is discovered outside McPhee’s Tavern, the crime threatens not just the place Dahlia has made into a home, but everything she’s believed about her past, her dreams for the future, and the people she was just, maybe, beginning to let into her heart.
+When a body is discovered outside McPhee’s Tavern, the crime threatens not just the place Dahlia has made into a home, but everything she’s believed about her past and her dreams for the future.

 Pamela Dorman Books | 9780593834459 | Published January 13, 2026